Saturday, May 30, 2015

 The Lay(wo)men Who Govern Us

-Contrary to his son Red Baron has little knowledge of financial matters.
-So I was shocked opening the Badische Zeitung of today reading an article: Finanzkonzept mit Fragezeichen (Financial concept, question marked).
+Contrary to his son, Red Baron has little knowledge of financial matters.
+So I was shocked when I opened the Badische Zeitung today and read an article: Finanzkonzept mit Fragezeichen (Financial concept, question marked).

 A salt mine at 500-meter depth as a "permanent" repository below Morsleben (©dpa)